What is the Difference Between EXW vs FOB?

 Because the type of goods and the place of delivery are different, the insurance premium is also slightly different.
 The insurance company determines the insurance company’s amount, and there are several types of insurance, but we usually use all risks: no matter what happens, the insurance company will carry it for you.
 The insurance premium is not high.
 Buy it for safety first.
 In CIF terms, chartering and booking space and insurance are recognized.

-To sum up, the freight costs under EXW terms might be high, but you get a very clear idea of all of your costs and control most of them (except for the customs inspections).
+To sum up Exw vs Fob, the freight costs under EXW terms might be high, but you get a very clear idea of all of your costs and control most of them (except for the customs inspections).
+My point is to avoid thinking, “So, which international trade term should I choose?” without looking at alternatives.